-Five Wayne State University professors who have distinguished themselves with significant scholarly achievements were recently honored with the 2021 WSU Board of Governors Faculty Recognition Awards.
+Four Wayne State University professors who have distinguished themselves with significant scholarly achievements have been honored with the 2022 WSU Board of Governors Faculty Recognition Awards.

 The awards are offered annually to full-time faculty members who make outstanding contributions to scholarship and learning.
 The work of merit is a single act or event that constituted an outstanding contribution to scholarship and learning.
 Each recipient receives a citation from the board, an engraved wall plaque and a monetary award.